-KS5: A-level Physics is a popular choice, with around 160 students studying the AQA Physics A syllabus.
+A-level Physics is a popular choice, with around 160 students studying the AQA Physics A syllabus.
 Practicals are conducted weekly in lessons for every class, with work going towards a practical skills qualification.
-Written exams comprise a Year 12 end of year/UCAS internal exam and A-level external exams which are taken in May/June in Year 13.
-Sets are shared between two teachers with the syllabus being divided accordingly.
-Teaching A-level Physics at Judd can be a challenging task; there are a lot of them (we're one of the biggest physics departments in the UK) and the students can be very enquiring, with many reading around the subject themselves, often discussing issues with their teachers.
+Teaching A-level Physics at Judd can be a challenging task; there are a lot of them (we are one of the biggest Physics departments in the UK!) and the students can be very enquiring, with many reading around the subject themselves, often discussing issues with their teachers.
 Independent study at KS5 includes a web-based set of weekly assignments which can include some very difficult questions (degree level) which the teachers are expected to assist with.
 The school usually enters a number of Y13 students into the BPhO, one of whom previously reached the international final in Mexico.